 The Committee recommends that there are standard procedures for making and processing applications and that applicants have a clear understanding of how and when decisions are taken.
-There should be statutory rules covering - transparent and fair and the legitimate interests of all parties must be taken fully into account.
+There should be statutory rules covering -

 - the form of application;

 - notice of hearings;

 - conduct of hearings;

 - the right to hear and comment on objections in good time;

 - notification of decisions and reasons for refusal;

 - time limit for decisions;

 - the right of appeal.